The European Innovation Council has recently launched an EIC Accelerator Challenges focused on green deal innovations for the economic recovery.

 - Preserving and restoring ecosystems and biodiversity (including nature-based solutions that provide co-benefits for climate adaptation and mitigation);

-Specific priority is given to projects relating to key innovations for the green economic transition as identified in the Recovery Plan for Europe – Commission Staff Working Document on Identifying Europe’s recovery needs, SWD (2020) 98 final, page 17 (HERE) & Guidance to Member States on their national Recovery and Resilience Plans, SWD (2020) 205 final, page 18-19 (HERE).
+Specific priority is given to projects relating to key innovations for the green economic transition as identified in the Recovery Plan for Europe.

-In that particular regard, at least 50% of the companies selected for the interview phase must have submitted proposals relating to one the following areas:
+In fact, at least 50% of the companies selected for the interview phase must have proposals covering one these areas:

 - Renewable energy, including renewable Hydrogen and energy storage

 - Low carbon industries

 First of all, in order to apply, you must meet one of the following eligibility conditions: